Yesterday morning we woke up to torrential rain and got ready for our day at Yeo Valley Farm with The Woodland Trust.

 Noddy was lucky enough to join us on the experience.

-The fairy wands were made from tying wool and ribbon around sticks and is a great idea.
-One that we will definitely be doing again!
+The fairy wands were made from tying wool and ribbon around sticks.
+We will definitely be doing it again.

-You can see in the photo just how gorgeous the view is.
+You can see in this photo just how gorgeous the view is.

 Then it was back to the Yeo Valley HQ for ice-cream and cake!

-Then we drove home and Iyla crashed out (clutching onto her wand of course!) as she was absolutely exhausted, as I’m sure most of the kiddos were!
+Then we drove home and Cherry crashed out (clutching onto her wand of course!) as she was absolutely exhausted, as I’m sure most of the kiddos were!

 We had a lovely day and I’m still so relieved it didn’t rain!